jfelsinger/joelfredrick.com/_posts/2015-02-27-css-variables.md

 date:   2015-02-27
 comments: true
 categories: css

+navigation: true

+summary_links:
+  - { name: "Using CSS Variabled, MDN", href: "https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" }

 ---

-If you haven't heard variables, those useful little things that let you save values, might be coming to CSS.
+If you haven't heard, variables, those useful little things that let you save values, might be coming to CSS.
 It's an idea that's been thrown around for quite a while, and has currently made it's way to [the w3c editor's draft](http://dev.w3.org/csswg/css-variables/).
 Not surprising considering the push for it.